Toyota and Mazda to build $1.6 billion factory in the U.S.

 The move is likely to be seen as a win for President Trump, who attacked Toyota earlier this year over its plans to build a new factory in Guanajuato, Mexico.
 He threatened to slap a "big border tax" on Toyota cars if the plant isn't built in the U.S.

-Toyota had planned to build Corollas -- the world's best-selling car -- at the plant in Mexico.
+Toyota had intended to build Corollas -- the world's best-selling car -- at the plant in Mexico.
 On Friday, the Japanese firm said it now plans to produce Tacoma pickup trucks at the plant in Mexico instead of the Corolla.

+Trump welcomed the news, describing it on Twitter as a "great investment in American manufacturing."

-All of the Corollas that are currently sold in the U.S. are made at plants in either Ontario, Canada, or Mississippi.
+All Corollas currently sold in the U.S. are made in Ontario, Canada or Mississippi.
+Toyota also has plants in Indiana, Kentucky and Texas.
+Mazda has not made cars in the U.S. since a joint partnership with Ford unraveled earlier this decade.

 Related: Toyota says Mexico plant won't cause US job losses